 The length of the day is also slightly longer as outlined in the Useful Information section of this booklet.
-Lessons start at 8.15am and finish at 3.25pm for Year 3.
-The girls will also be part of the later lunch break which starts at 12.50pm and finishes at 1.50pm.
+In Year 3, lessons start promptly at 8.30am and finish at 3.45pm.
+The girls will also be part of the later lunch break which starts at 1.00pm and finishes at 2.00pm.

-TRANSITION INTO KEY STAGE 2
+TRANSITION TO KEY STAGE 2